ouspg/SecurityEngineering/Week6_Topic/README.md

 Depending on the type of Dockerile you are linting and which tool you are using to do this, you will be presented either with just the problems or the tool can give you directions on fixing these issues.

-Not all problems indicated by the tool have to be fixed, and not all warnings should be fixed blindly, but of course you should aim for fixing everything you can while not breaking the program.
+Not all problems indicated by the tool have to be fixed, and not all warnings should be fixed blindly, but of course you should aim for fixing everything you can, while not breaking the program.

 ### What to return:
 - What linter you used